madsyair/hbsaems/README.md

 ## Authors and Contributors

-This package was developed by: - Achmad Syahrul Choir - Saniyyah Sri Nurhayati\
+This package was developed by:

+- Achmad Syahrul Choir
+- Saniyyah SriNurhayati
-- Sofi Zamzanah - Arsyka Laila Oktalia Siregar
+- Sofi Zamzanah
+- Arsyka Laila Oktalia Siregar

 ## License